langest/tmsj/README.md

 It will probably work for most languages since you can just change the content of the json files.

+The kanji meanings I use here is not always both on-yomi and kun-yomi.
+I mearly use the ones that I should learn in my Japanese course.

 Install instructions
 ====================
 - Compile with go install.